arcyleung/MoBooru_/README.md

 # MoBooru
-A mobile reader for redditbooru (WIP)
+A mobile reader for Reddit
-a side project made with Android SDK

-+Infinite scrolling
-+Staggered (Dynamic height) View
-+Customizable subreddit list
-+Hide NSFW images
-+Click to expand image

 ToDo: